-Dr Azza Ismail, consultant neurologist, Sheffield Teaching Hospitals NHS Foundation Trust & Daisy Cam, lead MS specialist nurse, Sheffield Teaching Hospitals NHS Foundation Trust
+Dr Azza Ismail, Consultant neurologist, Sheffield Teaching Hospitals NHS Foundation Trust & Daisy Cam, MS nurse, Sheffield Teaching Hospitals NHS Foundation Trust

 A patient with newly diagnosed MS attends the MS Clinic for the first time.
 She asks if she will end up in a wheelchair?